taufiq999/python-aria-mirror-bot/README.md

 - So if you have any issue then check first that issue is in official repo or not, You are only allowed to report that issue in bot support group if that issue is also present in official repo.

-**Slam Mirror Bot** is a _multipurpose_ Telegram Bot writen in Python for mirroring files on the Internet to our beloved Google Drive.
+**Mirror Bot** is a _multipurpose_ Telegram Bot writen in Python for mirroring files on the Internet to our beloved Google Drive.

 # Features supported:
 ## Additional Features